Resident Senior Fellow, Brent Scowcroft Center on International Security

-April 09, 2014CNBC quotes Brent Scowcroft Center Senior Fellow Ian Brzezinski on Russia's ability to withstand economic sanctions in the wake of the invasion of Crimea:
+July 23, 2014CNBC quotes Brent Scowcroft Center Senior Fellow Ian Brzezinski on the international response to the shooting down of Malaysia Airlines Flight MH17:

 Full BioIan Brzezinski is a resident senior fellow with the Brent Scowcroft Center on International Security and is on the Atlantic Council's Strategic Advisors Group.

 He brings to the Council more than two decades of experience in US national security matters, having served in senior policy positions in the US Department of Defense and the US Congress.
 He currently leads the Brzezinski Group, which provides strategic insight and advice to government and commercial clients.

 Brzezinski served as deputy assistant secretary of defense for Europe and NATO policy (2001-05).
 His office formulated, coordinated, and executed bilateral and regional engagement strategies and defense guidance with the Joint Staff, Unified Combatant Commands, and Defense Department elements.
 His lead responsibilities included NATO expansion; Alliance force planning and transformation; and NATO operations in the Balkans, the Mediterranean, Afghanistan, and Iraq.
 Key highlights of his tenure include the expansion of NATO membership in 2004; the consolidation and reconfiguration of the Alliance's command structure; the standing up of the NATO Response Force; and the coordination of European military contributions to US and NATO-led operations in Iraq, Afghanistan, and the Balkans.